isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong><a href="https://clubs.ntu.edu.sg/earthlink/website/" rel="noopener noreferrer nofollow" target="_blank">Earthlink NTU</a></strong>.
-Located near to the Western Catchment, NTU is home to a stunning array of biodiversity.
+Located near to the Wetern Catchment, NTU is home to a stunning array of biodiversity.
 Come find out more about the student-led activities run by Earthlink NTU at our booth!</p>
 </td>
 </tr>
 <tr>